Explore the Discovery of Kirkdale Cave

 Artist Tim Hopgood created artwork to commemorate 200 years since the bones were found.
 Why do you think this was an important story to commemorate?
 Is there anything that you’d like to commemorate in art?

 Why do you think Hopgood chose to depict many of the animals as silhouettes?
-Why do you think he included some of their skeletons in his drawings?

 In the Classroom